INTERVIEW: The Austrian troubleshooter cleaning up the Moldovan ‘laundromat’ bank

 When Herbert Stepic, one of Central Europe's most famous bankers, was looking for a CEO to rebuild the shady bank once at the centre of Moldova’s notorious ‘Russian Laundromat’ scheme, Alexander Picker was likely to have been at the top of his list.

-Stepic, the former chairman at Raiffeisen Bank International and now the new chairman of Moldindconbank, turned to his fellow Austrian because of Picker’s expertise at crisis management built up over the past 30 years during a number of high-profile banking jobs across Central and Eastern Europe and Eurasia.
+Stepic, the former chairman at Raiffeisen Bank International and now the chairman of Moldindconbank, turned to his fellow Austrian because of Picker’s expertise at crisis management built up over the past 30 years during a number of high-profile banking jobs across Central and Eastern Europe and Eurasia.

 But transforming the image of the Chisinau-based Moldindconbank, the main conduit of the $22bn brazen Russian money laundering scheme, hasn’t been Picker’s toughest assignment.